zainabmelh/guide-articles/articles/Certificates/accessing-objects-properties-with-variables/index.md

 ---
-title: "Accessing Objects Properties with Variables"
+title: Accessing Objects Properties with Variables
-parent: "certificates-guide"
 ---
 Another use of bracket notation on objects is to use a variable to access a property.
 This can be very useful for iterating through lists of the object properties or for doing the lookup.

 Here is an example of using a variable to access a property: